semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 - How a transitive dependency was introduced
 - How deep the transitive dependency is nested in the dependency tree.
 The dependency tree reflects your project that Semgrep generates

-Semgrep is capable of generating dependency graphs for:

-- Java projects with lockfiles and Java projects **without lockfiles** if they're built using Maven or Gradle with the help of the Gradle Wrapper.
-Ensure that the environment where you run Semgrep has installed the necessary dependencies, such as Java and Maven, that are required to build your project
-- Java projects that include a `maven_dep_tree.txt` file.
+Semgrep generates dependency graphs for Java projects that include a `maven_dep_tree.txt` file whenever you invoke a scan using `semgrep ci`.

-Dependency graphs are available once you've updated your Semgrep deployment to use the `--allow-local-builds` flag when initiating the scan from an environment with all of the project's required dependencies installed:
+Semgrep can also generate dependency graphs for Java projects with lockfiles and Java projects **without lockfiles** if they're built using Maven or Gradle with the help of the Gradle Wrapper.
+Dependency graphs for such projects are available once you've updated your Semgrep deployment to use the `--allow-local-builds` flag when initiating the scan from an environment with all of the project's required dependencies, such as Java and Maven, installed:

 ```console
 semgrep ci --allow-local-builds